 The zebra mussel is a black and white striped, bivalve mollusc which was introduced into North American waters through the discharge of ship ballast water.
 Since its discovery in Lake St. Clair (Michigan/Ontario) in 1988, the zebra mussel has spread.

-Chinese mitten crab was found in Connecticut waters and confirmed by DEEP and Connecticut Sea Grant in June of 2012.
+A Chinese mitten crab was found in Connecticut waters and confirmed by DEEP and Connecticut Sea Grant in June of 2012.
 The crab was collected from the Mianus Pond fishway on the Mianus River (Greenwich) and is the first confirmed sighting of this invasive crab in this state.
-Where abundant, Chinese mitten crabs can damage fishing gear, clog pumps and intake pipes, cause riverbank erosion through their burrowing activities and outcompete native species for food and habitat.
-These crabs are relatively new to the Atlantic coast, however, and at this time it is unclear as to what their effects will actually be here.
+Where abundant, Chinese mitten crabs can damage fishing gear, clog pumps and intake pipes, cause riverbank erosion through their burrowing activities, and outcompete native species for food and habitat.
+These crabs are relatively new to the Atlantic coast; however, and at this time it is unclear as to what their effects will actually be here.

 Adult Chinese mitten crabs have several distinctive characteristics that aid in identification:

-- Notch between the eyes.
+- Distinct notch between the eyes.